 While the built-in metrics and attributes give you great flexibility to create reports, eventually your business needs might require you to present information using metrics and attributes that are not included with Explore.
 At this point, you might be able to solve the problem by creating your own standard calculated metrics, and standard calculated attributes.

 In this article, you'll learn the basics about how to construct your own custom metrics and attributes by working through some simple examples.
-Because the queries you can write are almost limitless, you are encouraged to experiment with the examples, and write your own queries.
+Because the reports you can write are almost limitless, you are encouraged to experiment with the examples, and write your own reports.

 This article contains the following sections: